 Multiple system atrophy is a degenerative disease that develops in adulthood, usually in the 50s or 60s.

 Treatment for MSA includes medications and lifestyle changes to help manage symptoms.
 The condition progresses gradually and eventually leads to death.

-- Factor SA, et al. Multiple system atrophy: Prognosis and treatment. http://www.uptodate.com/index/home.html.
-Accessed March 22, 2011.
+- Factor SA, et al. Multiple system atrophy: Prognosis and treatment. http://www.uptodate.com/home.
+Accessed March 4, 2014.

 - FDA approves Northera to treat neurogenic orthostatic hypotension.
 U.S. Food and Drug Administration. http://www.fda.gov/newsevents/newsroom/pressannouncements/ucm386311.htm.
 Accessed March 11, 2014.